Mehmed Cavid: The Great War

 During World War I, Cavid was not fully trusted by the CUP leadership.
 He did not find out about the massive deportations of Armenians until August 1915, and condemned it in his diary, writing "Ottoman history has never opened its pages, even during the time of the Middle Ages, onto such determined murder[s] and large scale cruelty."

 If you want to bloody the Armenian question politically, then you scatter the people in the Armenian provinces, but scatter them in a humane manner.
 Hang the traitors, even if there are thousands of them.
 Who would entertain hiding Russians [and] the supporters of Russians?
 But stop right there.
 You dared to annihilate the existence of an entire nation, not [only] their political existence.
 You are both iniquitous and incapable.
 What kind of conscience must you have to [be able to] accept the drowning, in the mountains and next to lakes, of those women, children and the elderly who were taken to the countryside!

 He lamented, "With these acts we have [ruined] everything.
 We put an irremovable stain on the current administration."

-With the Izzet Pasha's resignation, Cavid no longer took part in government.
+With İzzet Pasha's resignation, Cavid no longer took part in government.
 He represented the Ottoman Empire in postwar financial negotiations in London and Berlin.
-After the war, Cavit Bey was tried in the Special Military Court Tribunal [Aliye Divan-ı Harb-i Örfi], which was established by the occupation authorities in Istanbul.
+After the war, Cavit Bey was tried in the Special Military Court Tribunal (Aliye Divan-ı Harb-i Örfi), which was established by the occupation authorities in Istanbul.
 When he was sentenced to 15 years of hard labor, he escaped to Switzerland.
 After accompanying Ankara's representative Bekir Sami Bey at the London Conference held in February 1921, he returned to Turkey in July 1922 to join the Turkish Nationalist Movement.
 He was a member of the Ankara delegation that signed the Treaty of Lausanne.